 Finally, these are my opinions.
 Don't get offended if I mention something that you hate, or don't mention something that you love.
 If you disagree with my advice, by all means leave a comment below and explain why.
 It's likely that someone else will learn from your perspective.

 The big three cloud services for IT professionals are Office 365, Azure, and Amazon AWS.
 Being comfortable and proficient in any three of those will be valuable.

-- Amazon AWS – even though Amazon has some productivity services like WorkMail available, I am not seeing wide adoption.
-If they’re valid for your market, by all means go ahead and learn about them.
-But most of AWS falls into the app/development, data/storage side of things.
-Similar to Azure, if you’re working more on that side of things, then AWS is worth learning.
+- Amazon AWS – even though Amazon has some productivity services like WorkMail available, I am not personally seeing wide adoption.
+If they're valid for your market, by all means go ahead and learn about them.
+But most of the AWS demand I see falls into the app/development, data/storage side of things.
+Similar to Azure, if you're working more on that side of things, then AWS is worth learning.
 Consultants who understand both Azure and AWS can do very well in the job market.

 Server Operating System Platforms